bashfulrobot/nixos/README.md

 ## Code Flow

 - All code under the `modules` folder is imported via `autoimport.nix`.
 The modules folder code is set up with options, which are not used unless you enable the options in your system config.
-- the`modules` are then grouped into `suites` and enabled there.
-But can be enabled directly in the system config if you prefer or need a "one-off".
-- The `suites` are then enabled in the `archetype`, a grouping (i.e., laptop, server, tower, workstation) of `suites` enabled for a specific system.
 - Then `archetype` on the systems of choice

 ### Example of a system cfg